 If all a victim sustains is a few minor bruises or scratches, then we can safely say that he or she is indeed lucky.
 Many drunk driving accident survivors, however, aren’t so fortunate.

 Take the case of Travis, a young man from Waco, Texas who was a passenger in a car driven by a drunk driver that crashed in 2010.
 He was comatose for four months after suffering a traumatic brain injury in that accident.
 Two years after the accident, he was able to walk with assistance, but he remains unable to talk or eat.
-To make matters worse, the insurance company stopped paying for his rehabilitation treatment.
+To make matters worse, the insurance company stopped paying for his alcohol rehab treatment.

 Far too many men, women, and children have stories similar to Travis.
 Because of the injuries they sustained in drunk driving accidents, their lives were upended, spending a fortune on medical bills yet still unable to return to work or simply live a normal life.
 They also suffer a lot of pain, with some going through it for the rest of their lives.